Themis3000/crownana-website/readme.md

 It's not exactly "time period accurate".
 Some of what I've done would have been not possible/no one would have considered doing at the time.
 I'm just running with the general idea and seeing where it takes me.

+The site features a blog and a gallery for my photos.

 It's currently not complete enough to be hosted anywhere.
 So uhm check back later, I suppose.